David Singleton (basketball)

-David "Dave" Reynard Singleton (born 3 January 1988), is an American basketball coach who is the head coach of Prawira Bandung of the Indonesian Basketball League (IBL) he is also head coach of the Indonesia national team.
+David "Dave" Reynard Singleton (born January 3, 1988), is an American basketball coach who is the head coach of Indonesia national team.
 Dave won the IBL Coach of the Year award three times in a row, the first in IBL history.
 In the 2023 IBL season he won the championship with Prawira since their last title in 1998.

 Personal life

 Dave grew up in Oakland, California, gained his competitive spirit and love for sports from his family.
 His older brother, Steve, once played for the Minnesota Twins in the Major League Baseball.

 He used to be an American football athlete at his college, Tiffin University.

 Coaching career

 (2014–2015)

 His first coaching job was an assistant coach at his former school, Salesian College Preparatory, at Richmond, California, in 2014.
 A year later, Dave was offered to coach in the New Zealand League.

 (2015–2016)

 Tim Fanning, his neighbor and brother's colleague, trained Nelson Giants for the 2015–2016 season.
 Dave was invited to become an assistant coach, and he accepted the new challenge.